elotl/nodeless-prometheus-tutorial/README.md

 There are 3 Compute Cells in our cluster running {Grafana, kube-state-metrics} and a system pod.

-### Step 4: Deploy Nodeless workloads, monitor using Prometheus
+### Step 4: Deploy Nginx, monitor using Prometheus

 Deploy Nginx deployment with 3 replicas.